KIZI/Semitags/README.md

 Last version of the REST service for named entity recognition and linking.
 For named entity uses older SemiTags project.

+The webservice (supporting English entity linking) is publicly available at: http://nlp.vse.cz/SemiTags/

 ### NerIndexingSupport

 Last version of utility scripts and indexing pipeline to support Wikipedia indexing for later disambiguation.